 Library Services will contact authors of specific theses and ask for permission for an electronic copy if possible or permission to scan the paper copy.
 The thesis will be sent to EThOS for digitisation and will appear on EThOS.
 Users need to register and accept the terms and conditions before being able to download the full text.
-Copies will also be stored in the eTheses repository which forms part of UBIRA
+Copies will also be stored in the UBIRA eTheses repository.

-- Can I include published articles in my Thesis?
-Can these be loaded onto UBIRA?
+- Can I include published articles in my thesis?
+Can these be uploaded onto UBIRA eTheses?

 - Where can I get more help?

-You can ask the Digital Assets Team for help at email@example.com.
+You can ask the Scholarly Communications Services team for help at firstname.lastname@example.org.